dev92anas/TopUp/README.md

 Select Build Solution.

 7. **Run the Application**
-Set the desired startup project (e.g., *****.API) by right-clicking the project and selecting Set as StartUp Project.
+Set multiple startup projects (TopUpService.API, BalanceService.API, SecurityService.API, ApiGateway) by right-clicking the solution and selecting Proprties and update the multiple startup projects.
 Press F5 to run the application.
 Ensure that all services (TopUpService, BalanceService, SecurityService, APIGateway) are running together.